Antisemitism in Islam: Judaism in Islamic theology

-According to Bernard Lewis, there is nothing in Islamic theology (with a single exception) that can be considered refutations of Judaism or ferocious anti-Jewish diatribes.
+According to Bernard Lewis, there is nothing in Islamic theology, with one single exception, that can be considered refutations of Judaism or ferocious anti-Jewish diatribes.
 Lewis and Chanes suggest that, for a variety of reasons, Muslims were not antisemitic for the most part.
 The Quran, like Judaism, orders Muslims to profess strict monotheism.
 It also rejects the stories of Jewish deicide as a blasphemous absurdity, and other similar stories in the Gospels play no part in the Muslim educational system.
-The Quran does not present itself as a fulfillment of the Hebrew Bible but rather a restoration of its original message – thus, no clash of interpretations between Judaism and Islam can arise.
+The Quran does not present itself as a fulfillment of the Hebrew Bible but rather a restoration of its original message (see Tahrif for such claimed alterations and Tawrat for the Islamic understanding of the Torah as an Islamic holy book).
+In such a line of argument, no clash of interpretations between Judaism and Islam can arise.

-In addition, Lewis argues that the Quran lacks popular Western traditions of 'guilt and betrayal'.
-Rosenblatt and Pinson suggest that the Quran teaches toleration of Judaism as a fellow monotheistic faith.
+In addition, Lewis argues that the Quran lacks the popular Western traditions of 'guilt and betrayal'.
+Rosenblatt and Pinson suggest that the Quran teaches tolerance toward Judaism as a fellow monotheistic faith.